• Skip to primary navigation

 Soy sauce, or soya sauce, is low FODMAP in servings of 2 tablespoons or 42 grams.
 Soy sauce contains small amounts of wheat in levels that should be tolerated by most with IBS.
 If you require a gluten-free or wheat-free diet, tamari sauce is a suitable alternative.

-To help prevent dishes from getting too salty, I prefer to cook with the reduced-sodium versions.
-Sodium (or salt) is a mineral and does not impact FODMAP (carbohydrates) levels.
+To help prevent dishes from getting too salty, I often prefer to cook with the reduced-sodium versions.
+Sodium (or salt) is a mineral and does not impact FODMAP (carbohydrate) levels.

 Garlic-infused oil is a popular way to add low FODMAP garlic flavor on the low FODMAP diet.
-My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that has been confirmed to be low FODMAP by Monash University.
+My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that Monash University has confirmed to be low FODMAP.
 Learn more about why garlic-infused oil is okay in my Low FODMAP Garlic and Onion Substitutes post.

 Sriracha has been tested for FODMAPs by Monash University.
 Even though it contains small amounts of garlic, sriracha is low FODMAP in servings up to 1 teaspoon or 5 grams.
 This amount should be tolerated by most.
 However, avoid if you’re concerned or suspect a non-FODMAP intolerance to spicy foods (capsaicin).